-Western Financial Corporation offers four distinct equity strategies and two fixed income strategies for managing client accounts.
+Western Financial Corporation offers five distinct equity strategies and two fixed income strategies for managing client accounts.
 The strategies are structured to assist our clients in achieving their goals within their specific investment phase; wealth accumulation, wealth preservation or income distribution.

 Mid-Large Cap Growth